jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Evil
 Classification of a card's affiliation on the scale of [Good or Evil](https://www.reddit.com/r/VS2PCG/wiki/good_or_evil).
 Used for some game formats or card abilities/effects.

+# Favored Symbiote Hosts

+There are four famous **Host** Supporting Characters in the Issue (Spider-Verse).
+They each allow you to **Bind** a Symbiote to them to become something much more.
+Here's what **Bind** means when you include a character with it in your deck: If you have a character with a **Bind** power in your deck, you must start the game with a set-aside Binding Pile.
+This pile is *fixed* (you must include particular cards) and *private* (opponents can't look at its contents).
+The pile is made up of any Main Characters mentioned on the **Bind** cards in your deck and any Main Characters those Main Characters can Level Up or Down into.
+(Once a new Main Character appears on your side as a result of Bind, it will Level UP and Down as normal.)

+Also, if that Main Character requires any piles of its own, you get to have those piles as well.
+(This is an exception to the usual pile rules.
+What can we say?
+Symbiotes are hard to get rid of.)

+For example, if Peter Parker is in your deck, you'll start the game with a Binding Pile with a Level 1 (Spider-Friends) Spider-Man Main Character with **Symbiosis**.
+Currently, teh only Level 1 (Spider-Friends) Main Character with **Symbiosis** has its own Alien Symbiote pile so you'll have that pile as well.
+The Binding PIle will also include teh Level 2 Main Character that the Level 1 Spidey can Level Up into.

+Here's how **Bind** works during the game:

+At the start of your turn, if you have a face-up **Host** on your side and its listed Symbiote Equipment in your hand, you may play it for free equipped to the **Host**.
+If you do, KO them both, then place the listed Main Character where the **Host** was (in the same row and in the same space). *Note:** The Main Character appears ready and without any counters even if the **Host** was exhausted or had counters.

+Your opponent does *not* need to KO this additional Main Character to defeat you.

 # Fearless
  While attacking a main character, this character strikes with double its ATK.